Arka04bro/KSDT_SatRiders/README.md

 - **Neural Networks**: Leveraging layers of neurons to capture complex patterns in the data.

 ---
-## 🧢 Arduino code
+## 🧲 Arduino Code
 We have optimized our code by using seven functions and creating dedicated custom functions for each sensor.
 You can view and download the code.
 Additionally, we have included eight libraries in our project, such as:
-TinyGPS
+- TinyGPS
-Wire.h
+- Wire.h
-Adafruit_BMP085
+- Adafruit_BMP085
-Adafruit_MPU6050
+- Adafruit_MPU6050

 These are the core libraries we used to ensure efficient and structured development.
 <img width="317" alt="{129C9ADB-90F0-49D6-AA50-320847FBA749}" src="https://github.com/user-attachments/assets/e37a39b7-200c-43a6-9277-7c9345867ea6" />

- We used an Arduino Uno as the main data collection unit.
-The entire system is powered by a 3.7V lithium battery, followed by a step-up converter to 5V.
+We used an **Arduino Uno** as the main data collection unit.
+The entire system is powered by a **3.7V lithium battery**, followed by a **step-up converter to 5V**.
 The sensors used in the system include: three gas sensors, a pressure sensor, a 9-axis accelerometer, an I2C multiplexer, an SD card module, and a GPS module.

 ---
 ## 🚀 Get Started